Joe Frazier: Laying claims

 Frazier first defended his claim by beating hard-hitting prospect Manuel Ramos of Mexico.
 His victory came in only two rounds.

 He closed 1968 by again beating Oscar Bonavena via a 15-round decision in a hard-fought rematch.
 Bonavena fought somewhat defensively and allowed himself to be often bulled to the ropes, which let Frazier build a wide points margin.
 Ring Magazine showed Bonavena afterwards with a gruesomely bruised face.
 It had been a punishing match.

 In 1969, Frazier defended his NYSAC title in Texas and beat Dave Zyglewicz, who had lost only once in 29 fights, by a first-round knockout.
 Then, he beat Jerry Quarry in a seventh-round stoppage.
-The competitive, exciting match with Quarry was named Ring Magazine fight of the year in 1969.
+The match with Quarry was named Ring Magazine fight of the year in 1969.
 Frazier showed he could do a lot more than just slug by using his newly honed defensive skills to slip, bob, and weave a barrage of punches from Quarry despite Quarry's reputation as an excellent counter-punching heavyweight.